ajaygunalan/visualDepthMap/README.md

 Visualize the depth of ablation on surgical images using OCT in real-time.

 ## Steps
-1. Chnage the locataion of B-scan
+1. Change the location of B-scan.
-2. Filter Ascan druing BScan
+2. Filter A-scan during B-scan

 ## Error
-`ERROR: could not save the data`
+`ERROR: Could not save the data`